Poultry Disease Diagnosis

 The reproductive system of the male consists primarily of the testes.
 The testes are oval organs located between the lungs and kidneys.
 Ducts through which sperm pass (ductus deferens) extend from each testis to the cloaca.

 Vascular organs consist primarily of the heart and spleen.
 The four-chambered heart is located above the liver.
 The spleen is a spherical, reddish-brown organ located between the liver and gizzard.
 Its primary purpose is removing unhealthy blood cells, micro-organisms, and debris from the blood system.

 A necropsy is an examination of a dead animal.
-The only tool necessary to perform a necropsy is a sharp cutting utensil, but several good quality tools are recommended.
+The only tool necessary to perform a necropsy is a sharp cutting utensil, but several good quality tools such as surgical type scissors, scalpels, or knives are recommended.

 A sharp pair of surgical-type scissors and a scalpel, or knife, make it easier to cut the necessary tissues.
 Heavy shears help when cutting through bones.
 Although few poultry diseases can infect people, it is recommended that you wear disposable plastic gloves during the necropsy procedure.

 - Place the bird on a flat surface with breast side up and head directed away from you.
 The following steps are numbered to make it easier to follow the procedures.